bridging-the-gap/bridging-the-gap.github.io/index.md

 ### Browse Students

-The browse company page display all students by skill preference.
+The browse students page display all students by skill preference.
 Currently all logged in users can view this page.

 <img src="doc/browse-students-deploy.png">